AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 An example of ``AlphaImputeSpec.txt`` is shown in Figure 1.
 Everything to the left of the comma should not be changed.
 The program is controlled by changing the input to the right of the comma::

   PedigreeFile                          ,MyPedrigree.txt
-  GenotypeFile                      ,NyGenos.txt
+  GenotypeFile                          ,MyGenos.txt
+  SexChrom                              ,No
   NumberSnp                             ,3129
   InternalEdit                          ,Yes
   EditingParameters                     ,95.0,2.0,98.0,AllSnpOut
-  NumberOfPairsOfPhasingRounds      ,10
+  NumberPhasingRuns                     ,1
-  CoreAndTailLength                 ,200,300,400,500,600,250,325,410,290,700
+  CoreAndTailLengths                    ,200,300,400,500,600,250,325,410,290,700
-  CoreLength                        ,100,200,300,400,500,150,225,310,190,600
+  CoreLengths                           ,100,200,300,400,500,150,225,310,190,600
-  GenotypeErrorPercentage           ,0.00
+  PedigreeFreePhasing                   ,No
+  GenotypeError                         ,0.0
   NumberOfProcessorsAvailable           ,20
   InternalIterations                    ,3
+  PreprocessDataOnly                    ,No
+  PhasingOnly                           ,No
+  ConservativeHaplotypeLibraryUse       ,No
+  WellPhasedThreshold                   ,99.0
+  UserDefinedAlphaPhaseAnimalsFile      ,None
+  PrePhasedFile                         ,None
-  PrepocessDataOnly                 ,No
+  BypassGeneProb                        ,No
-  RestartOption                     ,3
+  RestartOption                         ,1
+  HMMOption                             ,No
+  HmmParameters                         ,300,19,20,4
-  TrueGenotypeFile                  ,MyTrueGenos.txt
+  TrueGenotypeFile                      ,None

 Below is a description of what each line does.
 It is important to note that ``AlphaImputeSpec.txt`` is case sensitive.
-Before proceeding, it is worth pointing out that internally AlphaImpute divides all the animals in the pedigree into two groups, one called a high-density group and the other the low-density group.
+Before proceeding, it is worth pointing out that internally |ai| divides all the animals in the pedigree into two groups, one called a high-density group and the other the low-density group.
 The high-density group is the group of animals that have been genotyped for enough SNP that they can have their haplotypes resolved by AlphaPhase1.1.
 The low-density group are all remaining animals in the pedigree and comprise animals that are not genotyped at all, are genotyped at low density, or are genotyped at high density but have a proportion (greater than a threshold the user can set) of their SNP missing (e.g. not called by the genotype calling algorithm).
 This partitioning is done because placing animals with too many SNP missing into AlphaPhase1.1 can result in dramatic increases in computational time and dramatic reduction in the accuracy of phasing (see AlphaPhase1.1 user manual for more information).

 PedigreeFile
 """"""""""""